Extremal permutations in routing cycles: Introduction

-Li, Lu, and Yang~\cite{LLY10} show $n+1 \le rt(Q_n) \le 2n-2$, improving both the previous upper and lower bounds on hypercubes.
-Among other results, they also give the exact routing number of cycles: $rt(C_n)= n-1$.
-Furthermore, they made following conjecture.
+Li, Lu, and Yang~\cite{LLY10} showed that $n+1 \le rt(Q_n) \le 2n-2$, improving both the previous upper and lower bounds on hypercubes.
+Among other results, they showed that $rt(C_n)= n-1$, and made the following conjecture.

-\begin{conjecture}[Li, Lu, Yang~\cite{LLY10}] For $n \ge 5$, if $rt(C_n, \pi) = n-1$, then $\pi$ is the rotation $(123\cdots n)$ or its inverse. \end{conjecture}
+\begin{conjecture}[Li, Lu, Yang~\cite{LLY10}] For $n \ge 5$, if $rt(C_n, \pi) = n-1$, then $\pi$ is the rotation $23\cdots n1$ or its inverse $n12\ldots (n-1)$. \end{conjecture}

 The conjecture does not hold for $n=4$; the permutation that transposes two non-adjacent vertices and fixes the other two serves as a counterexample.
 They verified the conjecture for $n<8$ through a computer search.
-The conjecture hints towards a very counter-intuitive idea, that the worst case permutation on the cycle is one where each pebble is only distance one away from its destination.
+The conjecture is kind of counter-intuitive: the permutations on the cycle requiring most time to route are the ones that each pebble is very close to (actually at distance one from) its destination.

 In this article, we give a proof of the conjecture when $n$ is even.